Chaim Tzvi Schneerson: Publications in Jewish newspapers

 Schneerson's activities in Australia, including excerpts from his speeches and the speeches of the other speakers at the events he organized, reached the Jewish press in Europe through the Australian press.
 This is in addition to the Jewish Chronicle in London, which employed its own reporter in Australia who authored the articles about the events, which circulated throughout the British Empire, leading to Schneerson's ideas on Israeli reestablishment being widely publicized in Europe.
 Many of these papers noted similarities in his ideas to the words of Rabbi Zvi Hirsch Kalischer.

 At the same time of Schneerson's activities in Australia, the Society for the Settlement of Eretz Yisrael was established in Frankfurt am Main by David Luria.
 The Hamagid, which was aware of both activities, supported the publication of Schneerson's work to support Luria's organization in Frankfurt.
 One example of Schneerson's writing was a speech about Jerusalem's destruction by the Romans and its subsequent history, given at talks in Australia to raise money for Jerusalem.
 Moshe Hess mentioned the Melbourne meeting in an appendix to his book Rome and Jerusalem.
 A notable Australian politicians, John Young, Governor of New South Wales, attended one of his talks in Sydney among a "large number" of citizens.
 Even in 1863, news about Schneerson's actions and speeches continued to be published in Europe, such as in Der Israelit.

 Schneerson departed to return to Israel in April 1863 and was praised for his successful mission, and even received a letter of appreciation from Rabbi Hazan.
 While in Israel, he came across Rabbi Kalischer's book, Derisht Zion, in which he found ideas similar to his own.
 He was also impressed by the David Gordon article, "Return and Rejoicing", published in the Hamagid.
 In light of these words, he began to devote more of his time to the idea of the renewal of the Jewish state.
 He began to publish writings in the Jewish Chronicle, writing in Hebrew and later having it translated into English.
 His second article, "Jerusalem – The Plan for Settlement", was one in which he writes that it is not true that the residents of Israel wanted to rely on funding forever, and most residents wanted an independent economy to "work by the sweat of their brow".
-Another prominent one was published in 1863 the Habezeleth advocating for the establishment of agricultural colonies in Israel.
+Another prominent one was published in 1863 the Havatzelet advocating for the establishment of agricultural colonies in Israel.
 Schneerson would write many more articles advocating for the Jewish purchase of land in Ottoman Palestine for settlement and agricultural growth.
 Schneerson also wrote for the paper, The Observer in a New Land, which began to be published in the United States in 1871.
 He is also notable for his descriptions of the 1834 Hebron massacre, which he recorded during his time in the city in 1872.